I bought my first camera when I was 18. It was a Canon 350D with kit lens that cost roughly 1000USD. I paid for it myself.

-I had some questions in the beginning, just like everyone else—whether an expensive lens would make my photos better, whether getting strobes will help, whether working in a studio will make it more awesome.
-Sure, all of those things definitely make a difference, but as a beginner with barely trained eyes, there was a lot to learn with just the kit lens.
-(18-55mm is a pretty good range!)
-So all there was to do really, was to experiment and take lots of photos.
+I had some questions in the beginning, just like everyone else—whether an expensive lens would make my photos better, whether getting strobes would help, whether working in a studio would make a photo more awesome, whether any or all of the above were really absolutely necessary in taking good pictures.

 Here are some shots done in my family's living room with one light.
 I always had to clear our sofa away, but it made just enough room for all of these:

 Other Lights & Lenses